By Jackson Cooper – writer & R.E. enthusiast at Jensen & Company. Follow Jensen & Company on Twitter or Facebook.

 On the other hand, new branding may be precisely what you need to elevate your finances.

-For example, if your goal is to focus on luxury residential real estate, it makes sense to align yourself with a brokerage that has a recognizable name in the high-end home sector.
+For example, if your goal is to focus on luxury residential real estate, aligning yourself with a brokerage with a recognizable name in the high-end home sector makes sense.

 Do your market research, and consider the companies that speak to the clientele you have or want to have.